fw1121/riser/README.md

   $ git clone https://github.com/oicr-ibc/riser.git

-  $ cd riser

 option 2:

   $ wget https://github.com/oicr-ibc/riser/archive/master.zip

-  $ cd riser-master

 Done!
-No installation is required, all Python script are in ./riser/bin/ and should be compatible with your system
+No installation is required, all Python script are in /PATH_TO_THE_RISER_DIR/bin/ and should be compatible with your system

 Usage:
 ------

    1. Simulate data for a particular set of genomes.

-   (Note: If option 2 is used to download riser, replace 'riser' in the script below with 'riser-master' or rename 'riser-master' to 'riser')

-   The default config.ini file is in ./riser/config/ directory - to run RiSER you need to modify the initial .ini file.
-However make sure to first run RiSER with the configuration file ./riser/config/config_simulation.example provided as an example on how to run the simulation:
+   The default config.ini file is in /PATH_TO_THE_RISER_DIR/config/ directory - to run RiSER you need to modify the initial .ini file.
+However make sure to first run RiSER with the configuration file /PATH_TO_THE_RISER_DIR/config/config_simulation.example provided as an example on how to run the simulation:

-    cp  ./riser/config/config.ini ./riser/config/config.ini.save
+    cp  /PATH_TO_THE_RISER_DIR/config/config.ini /PATH_TO_THE_RISER_DIR/config/config.ini.save

-    cp  ./riser/config/config_simulation.example ./riser/config/config.ini
+    cp  /PATH_TO_THE_RISER_DIR/config/config_simulation.example /PATH_TO_THE_RISER_DIR/config/config.ini

     edit the config.ini file.

     run the simulation script:

-    python bin/run_simulator.py
+    python /PATH_TO_THE_RISER_DIR/bin/run_simulator.py

    (i) Note, simulated results will be outputted to the directory specified in the .ini file (see config_simulation.example).
 Also make sure to check if you are running a 32-bit or 64-bit machine (see config_simulation.example under [aligners])